Cecil Andrus: Gubernatorial candidate

-Governor of Idaho (1971–77)
+Governor of Idaho (1971–1977)

 Undaunted by his earlier setback, Andrus defeated Samuelson by over 10,000 votes in a gubernatorial election rematch in 1970.
 This was attributed in large part to Andrus's public opposition to proposals for development of molybdenum mining in central Idaho's White Cloud Mountains, which Samuelson supported.

 During his first term as governor, Andrus played a key role in winning support by the U.S. Congress for federal designation of the Sawtooth Wilderness Area in the State of Idaho.
 Andrus was easily re-elected in 1974 with over 70% of the vote, defeating Republican Lieutenant Governor Jack M. Murphy of Shoshone by a record margin.

 In 1974, Time magazine named Governor Andrus one of the "200 Faces for the Future".

-Secretary of the Interior (1977–81)
+Secretary of the Interior (1977–1981)

 In January 1977, Andrus left his post as governor to serve as Secretary of the Interior for newly inaugurated President Jimmy Carter, whom he had known since both were freshman governors in 1971.
-Andrus became the first Idahoan to serve in a Presidential Cabinet.
-He was succeeded in Idaho by Lieutenant Governor John V. Evans, a Democrat who served nearly a decade, winning re-election in 1978 and in 1982.
+Andrus became the first Idahoan to serve in a presidential cabinet.
+He was succeeded in Idaho by Lieutenant Governor John V. Evans, a Democrat who served nearly a decade, winning elections in 1978 and 1982.

 Andrus also took a leadership role in securing Congressional passage of the Redwood National Park Expansion Act in 1978. which added 48000 acre to Redwood National Park in California, in a major expansion to preserve remnants of the giant redwood forests there.

 In 1979, when President Carter asked for the resignations of his entire Cabinet during an administration retreat at Camp David, the resignation of Andrus was not accepted.
-Andrus stayed on as Secretary of the Interior for the remainder of Carter's presidency, and returned to Idaho after Carter's term ended in January 1981.

 Andrus wrote in his memoir about such a need for compromise relative to his successful, last-ditch efforts in securing passage of the Alaska Lands Act during the last month of the Carter Administration in December 1980, following Ronald Reagan's election in November: "The environmental groups were initially hostile.
 I actually had to listen to the idiotic argument (from the Wilderness Society and Sierra Club's paid Washington lobbyists) that they could get a better Alaska package out of Reagan and Watt."

 "Cooler heads quickly prevailed", Andrus continues, "It proved the old adage that there's nothing like a hanging in the morning to focus the mind.
 Even though we were creating tomorrow's controversies, a 103-million acre [preservation] plan ... was a lot better than nothing."